 The Inclinator event happened at the Stairs on Division, a public stairway going up a hillside in Grand Rapids, Michigan.
 I had never been to these stairs before, but they remind me of Read the rest of this entry »

 There’s been a lot of change in my life over the past few months.
 I moved from California to Michigan, leaving behind the only career I’ve ever had, in search of something new, something different, and something exciting.

 A big hello to everyone that’s discovering Keep It Up, David for the first time!
 I’m glad you’re here.

 My name is David.
-I live in Los Angeles, and I’m 39 years old.
+I live in Michigan, and I’m 41 years old.
 In January 2010, I began eating better and exercising more, so I could lose weight.
-So far, so good – I’ve lost and kept off 160 pounds!
+So far, so good – I’ve lost 160 pounds and am keeping it off!
 But it’s a tough road, and I need to keeping finding new ways to keep motivated and on-track.
 I’ll blog about my progress and share my struggles and successes.
 Join me on my journey!